nitincyberark/conjur-spring-boot-cloud/README.md

-# Conjur Spring Boot Plugin
+# Spring-boot-cloud-conjur-sdk

-The Conjur Spring Boot Plugin provides client-side support for externalized configuration of secrets in a distributed system.
+The Spring boot cloud conjur sdk Plugin provides client-side support for externalized configuration of secrets in a distributed system.
 You can integrate the plugin with exisiting and new Spring Boot applications to retrieve secrets from Conjur.
-Using the Spring Boot Plugin, you can retrieve application credentials and secrets stored in Conjur with minimal code changes to the existing Spring Boot application code.
+Using the SSpring boot cloud conjur sdk, you can retrieve application credentials and secrets stored in Conjur with minimal code changes to the existing Spring Boot application code.

 ## Benefits of storing application secrets in [CyberArk's Vault](https://www.conjur.org/)